 Not long after the threat, Mike Frost and his wife were on the move to another part of the country.
 They packed their bags and pulled out of the nation’s capital to live a quiet life in New Brunswick.

-He later called to give me his new address.
+He later phoned to give me his new address.

 Agent Frost Informed About the Suspicious House